djangofan/police-shooting-data-workspace/README.md

 run that notebook, it might take a handful of minutes installing some stuff on the first step in the workbook where the Pkg.add statements are located.

-At the end of 2 of the notebooks is a graphing functionn to plot data on a graph.
+At the end of 2 of the notebooks is a graphing function to plot data on a graph.

 If you are a beginner, you might want to read this:
 1. For Julia: https://docs.julialang.org/en/v1/manual/getting-started/ AND https://jcharistech.wordpress.com/julia-dataframes-cheat-sheets/